Best Online Places To Read Hollywood Screenplays For Free

 There is a handy search bar at the top of the page so you can search for specific scripts, and if you are interested in the 2019 Oscar-nominated films, there’s also a link underneath the search you can follow to look at those specifically.

-Otherwise, it’s an infinite scroll through a bunch of eclectic titles ranging from very recent films to old school films to everything in between.
-It seems it was updated recently with a lot of 90s nostalgia movie scripts, which is pretty cool.
+Otherwise, it’s an infinite scroll through many eclectic titles ranging from very recent films to old-school films to everything in between.
+It seems it was updated recently with many 90s nostalgia movie scripts, which is pretty cool.

-For instance, I was surprised to find the screenplay for Batman Mask of the Phantasm on there, which is a somewhat obscure animated Batman movie.
-I would be surprised if it was something that many people were asking for, but cool to have on there nonetheless.
+For instance, I was surprised to find the screenplay for Batman Mask of the Phantasm, a somewhat obscure animated Batman movie, on there.
+I would be surprised if it were something many people asked for, but it was cool to have on there.

 When in doubt, you can always search for the title of the script you are looking for along with the keywords “PDF” and “download” and see what you can find.

-It’s not always reliable, but I’ve found plenty of scripts doing that and I don’t think I would have found them otherwise.
-Just make sure you don’t click a link that simply mimics your exact search terms back to you because that site is not legit.
+It’s not always reliable, but I’ve found plenty of scripts doing that, and I don’t think I would have found them otherwise.
+Ensure you don’t click a link that mimics your search terms because that site is not legit.

-If you do find another resource in your searches, send any and all of them our way in the comments and we’ll gladly include them!
+If you find another resource in your searches, send any of them in the comments, and we’ll gladly include them!

 Grant Harvey is a freelance writer, screenwriter, and filmmaker based out of Los Angeles.
 When he’s not working on his own feature-length screenplays and television pilots, Grant uses his passion and experience in film and videography to help others learn the tools, strategies, and equipment needed to create high-quality videos as a filmmaker of any skill level.